epigenesys/epi_deploy/README.md

 # epiDeploy

-This gem provides wrappers for common tasks in the epiGenesys git branching / deployment strategy.
+---

+## Description

+This gem provides a convenient interface for creating releases and deploying using Git and Capistrano.

 ## Installation